slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Happy, Smart, and Useful
 - look at situations as systems. i help to create systems.
 - (kk) Don’t be the best.
 Be the only.
--->
+- learn to sell. learn to build. if you can do both, you're unstoppable. -- Naval Ravikant*
+- if you can't code, write books and blogs, record videos and podcasts. -- Naval Ravikant*
+- get paid for doing wat only you can uniquely do. -- Naval Ravikant* -->

 > *'The moment you [rigidly follow a plan](chapter_3_action.md#on-change-and-adapting) set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.' -- Robert Greene*